francescogerardomarra/its/modulo27/13_spring_reactive_programming.md

 ## When to Use Reactive Programming
 - Applications with high-concurrency requirements.
 - Real-time systems, such as chat applications and streaming platforms.
-- Scenarios involving multiple I/O-bound tasks (e.g., APIs interacting with multiple databases).
+- Scenarios involving multiple I/O-bound tasks (e.g. APIs interacting with multiple databases).

 ---